meszarosrob/stretching-routine/README.md

 Assuming you have `node` and `npm` already installed, run `npm install` to install the dependencies.

 To quickly get the local version up and running, run `npm run serve`.
 This command will start a server, typically at `http://localhost:1234`.
-A different port is assigned, if the default is already used.

 You can lint the JavaScript files with ESLint: `npm run lint`, and fix what's possible automatically with `npm run lint:fix`.